What are the aims of this leaflet?

-The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, a racing heartbeat, diarrhoea, wheezing, headache and fainting, although these symptoms are unusual in urticaria pigmentosa, tending to occur in the more severe systemic of mastocytosis.
+The release of large amounts of histamine from mast cells may cause flushing in addition to itch, a racing heartbeat, diarrhoea, wheezing, headache, fainting, or some of these or all of these reactions together.
+This is more likely when UP is a feature of systemic mastocytosis.

 How is urticaria pigmentosa diagnosed?